What is Hernia?

 - Discomfort in the area that has been affected (generally the lower region of the abdomen).
 This discomfort or pain is usually the worst while lifting something heavy or bending.

-- Sensation of abdominal heaviness or weakness
+- A sensation of abdominal heaviness or weakness

 - Aching or burning near the lump/bulge